 You’re busy, we know that.
 So, here’s a quick rundown of common questions we hear and the answers explaining why you should be paying attention to mortgage releases and satisfactions after closing.

-Q: What if you sent the payoff to the bank but a satisfaction was never recorded??
+Q: What if you sent the payoff to the bank but a satisfaction or release was never recorded?

 A: You, as the title agent, are responsible for making sure the satisfaction gets recorded.
 Lenders can have clerical errors, misapply funds, lose account termination letters, or have accounting discrepancies.
 Clerks can incorrectly record satisfactions.
 Things get lost in the mail (or, cyberspace).
 If the satisfaction isn’t there, you need to figure out the problem and get the issue resolved.